KristiyanGeorgiev1996/SharpSkills/03.Programming-Fundamentals-C#/03.Projects-Programming-Fundamentals-with-C#/02.Guess-a-Number–Additional-Project/README.md

 ## 📝 Description

-"Guess the Number" is a console-based game where the computer selects a random number within a defined range (e.g. 1 to 100), and the player's goal is to guess that number.
-After each guess, the computer provides a hint whether the number is higher or lower than the entered value.
-The game continues until the player correctly guesses the number.
+A simple C# console application where the computer secretly picks a number within a certain range, and the player’s objective is to find it by guessing.
+After each attempt, the program gives feedback whether the target number is greater or smaller than the guess.
+The game continues until the correct number is found.

 ---

-## ✅ Requirements

-The game must meet the following criteria:

-- The computer selects a random number between 1 and 100 (or other, based on level).
+## 📖 Game Concept

+1. The computer generates a hidden number within a given range (e.g., 1–100).
-- The player enters a number and receives hints to guess higher or lower.
+2. The player enters guesses and receives hints:
-- Input validation is implemented – invalid inputs display a proper message.
+   - If the guess is too low → the program indicates “higher”.
+   - If the guess is too high → the program indicates “lower”.
-- The game continues until the number is guessed.
+3. The game ends when the number is guessed correctly.
-- After guessing correctly, the player can choose to play again.
-- With each new level, the guessing range can increase.
-- The number of attempts per round is tracked.
-- Code is clean, structured, and separated into methods.
+4. Players can choose to start a new round after winning.

 ---

-## ⚙️ Technologies

-- Language: C#
-- Development Environment: Visual Studio / Visual Studio Code
-- .NET Framework / .NET Core
-- Console Application
+## 🎯 Core Requirements

+- **Random Number Generation:** Pick a number between 1 and 100 (or different range for other levels).
+- **Player Input:** Read and validate the guessed number.
+- **Hints:** Indicate whether the secret number is higher or lower than the guess.
+- **Input Validation:** Handle invalid entries with an error message.
+- **Replay Option:** After a correct guess, ask if the player wants to play again.
+- **Level Progression:** Higher levels can increase the range.
+- **Attempt Tracking:** Count how many guesses are made per round.
+- **Code Structure:** Keep logic organized and separated into methods.

 ---

+## 🛠 Technologies Used

+- **Language:** C#
+- **Environment:** Visual Studio / Visual Studio Code
+- **Framework:** .NET Framework / .NET Core
+- **Type:** Console Application

+---

-## ▶️ How to Run
+## ▶️ Running the Game

-1. Clone the repository or download the source code.
+1. Clone or download this repository.
 2. Open the project in Visual Studio or Visual Studio Code.
-3. Build and run the project.
+3. Build and run the application.
-4. Follow the instructions in the console to play.
+4. Follow the console instructions to play.

 ---

-## 📂 Code Overview
+## 📂 Main Methods

-The main game logic is cleanly structured and organized:

-- `GenerateRandomNumber(int min, int max)`
-  → Generates a random number between given bounds.
+- `GenerateRandomNumber(int min, int max)` → Creates a random number within the given bounds.

-- `ReadUserGuess()`
-  → Reads and validates user input as an integer.
+- `ReadUserGuess()` → Reads and validates player input.

-- `PrintHint(int guess, int secretNumber)`
-  → Gives a hint whether the secret number is higher or lower.
+- `PrintHint(int guess, int secretNumber)` → Shows if the target number is higher or lower.

-- `PlayGame(int level, int min, int max)`
-  → Main game loop.
-Handles input, logic checks, and attempt counting.
+- `PlayGame(int level, int min, int max)` → Main game loop with input handling and attempt counting.

-- `AskToPlayAgain()`
-  → Asks the player if they want to continue.
-If yes, proceeds to next level.
+- `AskToPlayAgain()` → Checks if the player wants another round and moves to the next level.

-- `Main()`
+- `Main()` → Program entry point.
-  → Entry point of the program.
-Initializes and launches the game.

 ---

-## 💡 Extension Ideas
+## 💡 Possible Improvements

-- ⏱️ Add a timer and time limit per round.
+- ⏱ Add a timer or time limit for each round.
-- 📊 Show visual progress indicators.
+- 📊 Display progress statistics.
-- 💾 Save best scores to a text file.
+- 💾 Save high scores to a file.
-- 🎮 Add multiple difficulty modes.
+- 🎮 Include multiple difficulty settings.
-- 🔧 Allow the user to choose their own custom range.
+- 🔧 Let the player define a custom range.

 ---

-  ## 📄 License
+## 📜 License

-This project is open-source and licensed under the **MIT License**.
+This project is distributed under the **MIT License**.

 ---